 Limitations:

-- Higher enterprise costs than many organisations expect (WordPress VIP hosting starts around $25,000 annually, but many organisations find they need additional plugins, custom development, and ongoing maintenance that increases total costs significantly.)
+• Higher enterprise costs than many organisations expect.
+WordPress VIP hosting starts around $25,000 annually, but most organisations need additional plugins, custom development, and ongoing maintenance that increases total costs significantly

 Best for: Media organisations, marketing agencies, and enterprises with existing WordPress expertise who need to scale up their current WordPress operations.